Falsified Birth Certificates-Data and Samples

 NEW YORK dob dob appears to have been changed for one adoptee Janet's been in contact with

 OHIO (certificate numbers change The state of OHIO issues new numbers to adoptees after finalization of the adoption.
 The only numbers that will remain the same are 134 for the state code and the actual year of birth.
 Does not store Original BCs (that have been affected by an adoption) at a COUNTY level......Original BCs are kept at a state level and locked in a vault, not to be opened without a signed Judge's Order, which must be requested by filing a Petition through the court.
 Fees to file the petition vary from county -to- county.
 Cuyahoga county and Franklin county rarely ever honor a petition.
-The use of state records to "research" an adoption is now limited to 3 hours per appointment, and appoinments are allowed to be made one month in advance, one research token per month.
+The use of state records to "research" an adoption is now limited to 3 hours per appointment, and appointments are allowed to be made one month in advance, one research token per month.
+One case reported to us indicated the females mothers maiden name was changed.
+The first name is spelled incorrectly, her middle initial is wrong, as well as her birth month was changed.
+All of that, and is wasn't even a full adoption, just adopted by her mothers husband.
+Fortunately the husband (her bf) still posses all of her original birth info.
 IMPORTANT!
-OH Birth Index is INCOMPLETE for the following years: 1969, 1971,1972,1973, 1974, and 1975.
+OHIO Birth Index is INCOMPLETE for the following years: 1969, 1971,1972,1973, 1974, and 1975.
 There are several years that are missing data.

 RHODE ISLAND (state of birth) The reunited adoptee who wrote was born in MA, but her amended b/c states that she was born in RI... home of her aparents.